qmk/qmk_firmware/keyboards/preonic/keymaps/mguterl/readme.md

-# Michael Guterl's Planck Layout
+# Michael Guterl's Preonic Layout

-I have a very similar [keymap](keyboards/preonic/keymaps/mguterl) for my Preonic.
+I have a very similar [keymap](keyboards/planck/keymaps/mguterl) for my Planck.

 Check out my [userspace](users/mguterl) for the custom keycodes that are used in keymap.c.